 (87) For Collocations on JEA Utility Poles, does not include a JEA Notice of Approval.

-(d) Application for Waiver.
+(d) Applications for Waiver and Administrative Deviation.
 The applicant may seek a waiver from any requirement, including the objective design standards, by filing a request for waiver with the Department, to be heardgranted or denied within 45 days of the date of the request by the appropriate committee of the CouncilTower Review Committee pursuant to section 656.1509.
 A request for a waiver shall be filed contemporaneously with the Permit application.
 The request for waiver shall state each Section, subsection, requirement, standard or criteria for which a waiver is being sought.
 A request for a waiver shall include a detailed explanation, with supporting engineering or other data, as to why a waiver from the requirements of this Section is required.
+An applicant may request an administrative deviation from any requirement regarding size limitations on width and depth of pole-mounted equipment and size of new and replacement pole diameter if the requested deviation is necessary due to the distinct engineering or technological requirements associated with the applicant’s small wireless facility or equipment.
+An applicant requesting an administrative deviation from these requirements must present to the Director or his or her designee a letter from a certified engineer or other person with sufficient licensing or technical expertise that details why the administrative deviation is required.
+If the Director is satisfied that the administrative deviation request is necessary, it shall be granted.
+Denials of administrative deviation requests may be pursued through the waiver process detailed in this section, and the Director shall have the right to require any request to be pursued through the waiver process in his or her sole discretion.
+Once an administrative deviation request has been granted, it may be applied to each application and location where such distinct engineering or technical requirements exist.

 The Council, in considering a proposed waiver shall determine whether the proposed waiver is in harmony with the spirit and intent of this Part, considering the following criteria as applicable: